 The Compensation Committee concluded that the compensation program initially implemented by North West in fiscal 2011 was achieving its objective of aligning the performance drivers of the business with those factors that should enhance total returns to Shareholders.
-This is intended to be accomplished by the direct relationship between the various drivers of North West's performance and performance based pay, the significant weightings of share-based incentives in the executive compensation mix, and the methodology used to determine PSU awards.
+This was intended to be accomplished by the direct relationship between the various drivers of North West's performance and performance based pay, the significant weightings of share-based incentives in the executive compensation mix, and the methodology used to determine PSU awards.

-The Compensation Committee concluded as a result of the review, that total remuneration and the compensation design for North West's executives are positioned competitively relative to the comparator groups.
-As a result, the Board did not make any significant changes to compensation practices in North West's 2013 fiscal year, nor does it anticipate making any significant changes to compensation practices in North West's 2014 fiscal year.
+The Compensation Committee concluded as a result of the review, that total remuneration and the compensation design for North West's executives were positioned competitively relative to the comparator groups.
+As a result, the Board did not make any significant changes to compensation practices in North West's 2013, 2014 and 2015 fiscal years.